 Also in the Palatinate the army of Louis XIV was on the brick of defeat.
 Before retiring, they plundered and burned down entire villages and cities.
 When finally peace was made in 1697 in Rijswijk, France did not obtain anything, but large regions in the west of the Empire lay in ashes.

 War of the Spanish Succession

-Although the dukes fought Louis XIV – his sumptuous court life at Versailles impressed them greatly, and who could created his own little Versailles.
-Most likely, they didn’t think of their subjects whose taxes and hard work; financed the is court, campaigns and reconstruction.
-The kingdom to which Germany was at that time was ruled absolutist.
-Since the Peace of Westphalia of 1648 were the princes ruled as sovereigns in their states.
-Who had the means to build a standing army, that is an army of professional soldiers, that was always ready for use.
-Later, even whole regiments were rented.
+Although the dukes fought Louis XIV – his sumptuous court life at Versailles impressed them greatly, and who had the means created his own little Versailles.
+Most likely, they didn’t think of their subjects whose taxes and hard work financed their courts, campaigns, and reconstruction.

 It was the era of absolutist rulers.
 Since the Peace of Westphalia of 1648, the princes ruled as sovereigns in their states.
 Who had the means raised a standing army, that is an army of professional soldiers who were always ready for battle.
 Later, same rulers even rented entire regiments.

 The peace in Europe did not last long.
 Frederick II of Prussia (1740-1786) waged three wars of succession against Austria and its allies.
 The Seven Years War (1756-1763) brought Prussia close to the edge, but in the end it was next to England, France, Austria and Russia, the fifth major power in Europe.

 Intro Early Modern Period | Lutherans, Calvinists, Anapabtists | Absolutism and wars of succession